backgammonproject/td-gammon/README.md

 - [Bibliography, sources of inspiration, related works](#biblio)
 - [License](#license)
 ---
+## <a name="Introduction"></a>Introduction
+This repository was forked from https://github.com/dellalibera/td-gammon.
+We modified several elements :
+- the "random" opponent in the plot function is not random but a basic agent that we implemented
+- the structure of the neural network in the model.py file has been modified to include more layers

+---

 ## <a name="features"></a>Features
 - PyTorch implementation of TD-Gammon [1].
 - Test the trained agents against an open source implementation of the Backgammon game, [GNU Backgammon](https://www.gnu.org/software/gnubg/).